khairinahusny/khairinahusny/README.md

 <!--
 **khairinahusny/khairinahusny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-:mortar_board: I'm a computer science graduate from University of Malaya (majored in Artificial Intelligence:sparkles:)
+:mortar_board: I'm a computer science graduate from University of Malaya (majored in Artificial Intelligence :sparkles:)

 I’m currently working on real-time OCR and other deep learning stuffs! :satisfied: